 I love to create and I have gained great pleasure through the old fashioned art of card making.
 One of my granddaughters says “We always know which card is from Nana and Gramps because its ‘creative’!
 How cool is that?

 Sometimes I write, when the ‘muse’ is with me.
 I really do feel that I am inspired, for sometimes the words just flow and I put them on paper.
 It has always been my feeling that when I write poetry, it is not really meant for me, that I am an interpreter and that I really must share it.
 So it is my pleasure to do so with you.
-Please enjoy using my poems in your cards and scrapbooks.
-I am very happy for you to use my words but if you pass them on, I would only ask that you do so in the spirit of love in which they were created and let me know how you used them
+Please enjoy using my poems; I am very happy for you to use my words but if you pass them on, I would only ask that you do so in the spirit of love in which they were created.

 Let this circle be a happy place, a place for sharing, a place of kindness.

 So that is it really.
-Be welcome at my camp fire, stay a while and read my poetry, download some of my artwork for your own memory making and as the Lakota say:
+Be welcome at my camp fire, stay a while and read my poetry, and as the Lakota say: